robertschwarz/zendesk-app-html-signatures/README.md

 # Credits
-This app recycles the code & logic of Zignatures, with some improvements https://github.com/zendesk/zignatures
+This app recycles the code & logic of Zignatures, with some improvements (multiple signatures, edit signatures, etc) https://github.com/zendesk/zignatures

 Built with Oleg Gulevskyy's incredible Vite Boilerplate